 Honestly quite good compared to what I hear other pregnant women go through.
 I felt pretty tired and queasy during the first trimester, but never thought like I'd need to puke.
 It was like feeling carsick.
 "Morning" sickness is a complete misnomer--it occurs anytime of day, and I felt worst around dinner.

-For all the young women, especially climbing ladies, I'll have a lot more articles on pregnancy, fitness, and climbing!
+For all the young women, especially climbing ladies, see my articles about being fit during pregnancy!

 Boy or girl?